Same-Sex Adoption in NY or NJ

 - Stepparent or second parent adoption: An adoption by the spouse or partner of the child’s legal parent.
 Adoption requirements are the same as any other adoption proceeding and therefore the petitioning adoptive parent will need to submit a home study and criminal and child abuse clearances to the court.

 - Order of Parentage: Available where the biological parent and his or her partner jointly planned the conception of a child conceived through assisted reproduction with the intention that both would be parents, regardless of marriage or gender.
 You are not required to submit a home study and criminal clearances to the court to obtain the court order.

-- Voluntary Acknowledgement of Paternity (VAP): After passage of the CPSA, the non-genetically connected Intended Parent may sign a VAP to secure their legal relationship to their child.
-This is a simple, no cost option which will go far to protect the rights of the non-gestating parent.
-Because there are grounds upon which a VAP can be legally challenged, it’s a good idea to also obtain an Order of Parentage or Order of Adoption which will only issue after a court determination that there are no other persons with parental rights.
+- Acknowledgement of Parentage (AOP): Since the CPSA took effect, the non-genetically connected Intended Parent may sign an Acknowledgment of Parentage (AOP) to secure their legal relationship to their child.
+This is a simple, no-cost option which will go far to protect the rights of the non-gestating parent.
+Because there are grounds upon which the Acknowledgment of Parentage can be legally challenged, it’s a good idea to also obtain an Order of Parentage or Order of Adoption, which will only issue after a court determination that there are no other persons with parental rights.

 ADOPTING A SPOUSE’S CHILD OR ADOPTING A CHILD TOGETHER

 If your spouse had a biological child or adopted a child before you were married, whether you were in a relationship at the time or not, you can still protect your parental rights to that child through a step-parent adoption (if you’re married) or a second parent adoption (if you’re unmarried).
 Since there are legal requirements to fulfill, including obtaining the consent of the other legal parent (if applicable) and requirements regarding the length of time you have been married and/or living with the child, you’ll need to work with a lawyer to make sure you complete all the necessary legal requirements.